MDaskalou/https-github.com-MDaskalou-tab-repositories/README.md

 ![Profile Banner](github-header-image.png) <!-- Replace this placeholder with a custom banner if desired -->

-I'm Mikael, a passionate Back End Developer from Gothenburg, Sweden!
-My main focus is on **.NET** development, but I'm skilled across various stacks and always eager to learn more.
+I'm Mikael, a passionate Back End Developer from Gothenburg, Sweden, currently studying to become a Software Developer!
+My main focus is on .NET development, where I create efficient, reliable, and scalable solutions tailored to meet diverse business needs.
+While specializing in back-end development, I’m also exploring various technology stacks, continually expanding my skill set, and always eager to learn more.

+As a student, I balance my studies with hands-on projects that deepen my understanding of software architecture, coding best practices, and emerging trends in the tech industry.
+I’m dedicated to writing clean, maintainable, and effective code and am excited to apply these skills in real-world scenarios, both in my studies and professional projects.

+Outside of my studies, I actively seek opportunities to collaborate, contribute to open-source projects, and connect with the tech community in Gothenburg.
+Let’s connect if you’re interested in discussing tech, brainstorming ideas, or collaborating on an innovative project!

 ---